Home - The Best Propane Grills in 2023

 6. Char-Broil Classic 360 3-Burner Liquid Propane Gas Grill with Side Burner

-Although this one is generally considered to be a good start grill, it actually has the most Weber beat in at least two areas.
+Although this one is generally considered to be a good start grill, it has the most Weber beat in at least two areas.
 It supplies more heat, and it has a side burner.
 That extra burner is good for simmering sauces and cooking any kind of side that has to be cooked in a pot or pan.

 At just over $200, our budget pick is attainable with almost any budget.
 And it’s easy enough to use so even kids can use it, with proper adult supervision of course.